NayanaPradeep/Face-Emotion-Recognition/README.md

 1) Create a new virtual environment with python 3.7 version
 2) Install streamlit,tensorflow,opencv,streamlit-webrtc packages
 3) Download the app.py, model1.h5, model1.json and haarcascade_frontalface_default.xml from this repository to a local folder in your machine
-4) In the new virtual environment using command prompt go to the app.py folder location
+4) In the new virtual environment using command prompt go to the local folder where the above files are downloaded
 5) run the command : streamlit run app.py

 The application will open up in your local browser.